svg/svgo/CONTRIBUTING.md

 SVGO plugins can optionally have parameters.
 These can be consumed by the plugin to tailor the behavior.

-As types are managed through TypeScript definition files and JSDocs, you must define the parameter types in [`plugins/plugin-types.d.ts`](https://github.com/svg/svgo/blob/main/plugins/plugins-types.d.ts) for built-in plugins.
-Then you'll have code completion and type checking as you'd expect while editing the plugin if your code editor supports that.
+Parameters must have types declared in a [`@typedef`](https://jsdoc.app/tags-typedef) at the top of the file.
+For new plugins, you must also append the appropriate type in [`plugins/plugin-types.d.ts`](https://github.com/svg/svgo/blob/main/plugins/plugins-types.d.ts).
+This way built-in plugins will have code completion and type checking as you'd expect while editing the plugin.

 ## Documentation